 My makeup journey feels like it’s been a lengthy one.
 As someone who wore makeup as a means of disguising a skin condition to now, being able to invest in the right foundation for my skin and enjoy being a little more creative with colour, it definitely feels like I’ve gone full circle!
 I love that I feel more educated and am completely in tune with what works on my skin and suits me and my personality.

-So, with my journey in mind, this post is about sharing my makeup must-haves, loves and the products I simply couldn’t do without….
+So, with my journey in mind, this post is about sharing my makeup must-haves, loves and the products I simply couldn’t survive without….

-Lets start at the very beginning, because I’m a firm believer in prepping your face before allowing a makeup brush near the skin!
+Lets start at the very beginning, because I’m a firm believer in prepping your face before allowing any makeup brush near the skin!
 Before I even sit down in front of the mirror, I make sure I use a good moisturiser and primer to prep my skin.
 At the moment, I’m in love with award winning, skincare brand, The Ordinary.
-There is something about the clean and clinical white décor in the Shoreditch stores that attracted me to the brand in the first place!
+There is something about the clean and clinical white décor in the Shoreditch branch that attracted me to the brand in the first place!
 They belong under the DECIEM umbrella, meaning all their products are free from parabens, sulphates, animal oils and all the other little nasties we shouldn’t be putting on our skin!
-I use the Natural Moisturising Factors + HA (surface hydration formula) as the first step of my daily makeup routine followed by the High-Adherence Silicone Primer (silicon free, water free, alcohol free and oil free) which forms a matte base for my makeup and helps my foundation to last that little bit longer.
-Apart from being a range that is very ‘clean’ with its ingredients, its super affordable and their extensive makeup range has a colour that will suit every skin tone (yes, every!)
+I use the Natural Moisturising Factors + HA (surface hydration formula) as the first step of my daily makeup routine followed by the High-Adherence Silicone Primer (silicon free, water free, alcohol free and oil free) which forms a matte base for my makeup and helps my foundation to last that little bit longer during the day.

 Invest in a Foundation with SPF

-My daytime look tends to be very natural, as I fear my skin not being able to breathe under layers that are too thick!
+My daytime look tends to be very natural, as I fear my skin not being able to breathe under thick layers.
 Before anything else, I always make sure I go for a foundation that contains an SPF, as it means my face is protected without me having to use sunblock.
-My go to foundation for every day wear is Boots No 7 Stay Perfect Foundation in Warm Sand, which aside from having SPF 15, is very lightweight and allows my skin to breathe.
-The great thing about the Boots range, is that they offer a colour matching service that allows you to find your exact colour match without the makeup artist making a personal judgement (which can sometimes be wrong!) of what she thinks works for you.
+My go to foundation for every day wear is Boots No 7 Stay Perfect Foundation in Warm Sand.
+Its incredibly lightweight and has an SPF of 15.
+The great thing about the Boots range, is that they offer a colour matching service that allows you to find your exact colour match without the makeup artist making a personal judgement of what she thinks will suit you.

 Express Yourself Through Your Lips